bsweger/fedspending/writing/hierarchy_start_bottom.md

 Many of us view federal spending solely from the perspective of award data, because it's all we've had access to in a convenient, machine-readable format.

 Before the DATA Act, the only thing we could see was the $1,000,000 grant to City of Philadelphia.
-Post-DATA Act, we have the context that federal spending nerds have dreamed of for decades:
+Post-DATA Act, we have the context that federal spending nerds have dreamed of for decades.
+As of May, 2017:

 * So far in fiscal year 2017, we've obligated $20.4 billion within the `Natural Resources` budget function
 * Of that, 2% ($397 million) has been obligated within the  `State and Tribal Assistance Grants, Environmental Protection Agency` federal account